daotri283/Data-Modeling-With-Progres/README.md

 # Summary:
-Project to import the data into database from json log files & song files Add the Database schema design with the tables and the columns
+This project is used to import the data into database from json log files & song files

 # sql_queries.py:
 This file includes all the queries which be used in project